NixOS/rfcs/rfcs/0000-ret-cont-recursive-nix.md

 I've always been concerned with the ease of which someone can just "nix-build ...; nix-build ...; nix-build ..." within a derivation with recursive Nix.
 This creates a linear chain of dependencies, which isn't terribly performent: shorter critical paths are crucial for parallelism and incrementality and this fails with both.
-Building derivations is lot less convenient, but
+Building derivations is lot less convenient, but makes linear chains and the proper dependency graph *equally* less convenient, removing the perverse incentive.
+And in general, dynamism in the dependency graph, which is the essence of what recursive Nix provides, is only a feature of last resort, so making it more difficult across the board isn't concerning.

 Additionally, see https://github.com/edolstra/nix/commit/1a27aa7d64ffe6fc36cfca4d82bdf51c4d8cf717 for Eelco's draft implementation of recursive Nix, and the Darwin sandboxing restriction.
 Sandboxing and Darwin are crucial to Nix today, and we shouldn't sacrifice either of them.